johnnymarquezv/aws-ecs-privatelink-terraform-cdk/README.md

     - Each microservice exposes its API by provisioning **Network Load Balancers (NLBs)**.
     - CDK manages **VPC Endpoint Services** to expose these NLBs, acting as provider endpoints.
     - CDK also provisions interface VPC endpoints to consume **other microservices' VPC Endpoint Services**, enabling private, bidirectional communication between microservices across accounts.
+    - **For this example**: CDK deploys a publicly available microservice (nginx) suitable for testing VPC endpoint connectivity.

 This split keeps Terraform and AWS CDK **independent**, with Terraform managing shared networking, and CDK fully responsible for application exposure and inter-service connectivity.